GenesisFR/HowToBecomeGoodAtShooters/README.md

 - his backpack can target up to 2 targets per player at the same time, therefore if both of a player's skills are deployed and in range of the hive, the player won't be targeted by it

 #### Thrower
-- same as the Black Tusk [variant](#thrower), except he always fires his airburst launcher in volleys of 3
+- same as the Black Tusk [variant](#thrower) except he always fires his airburst launcher in volleys of 3
 - the time between grenade shots is based on veterancy

 ## Links